srikeerthis/srikeerthi.dev/src/content/blog/02-ETL-process/index.md

 In this blog, we've walked through the process of setting up a simple ETL pipeline using AWS services.
 By leveraging S3 for storage, DynamoDB for a NoSQL database, and Python for scripting, we created a robust solution for processing and managing data.
 This approach can be extended and scaled to handle more complex data processing tasks.

 Feel free to experiment and enhance the pipeline to suit your specific requirements.
 Happy coding!

+You can find the complete code for this project on [GitHub](https://github.com/srikeerthis/etl-process).